nicolas-guerra/learning-where-to-learn/function_approximation/README.md

-# Supplementary Code for the Paper: "Learning Where to Learn: Training Distribution Selection for Provable OOD Performance"
+# Supplementary Code for the Paper: "Learning Where to Learn: Training Data Distribution Optimization for Scientific Machine Learning"

 This repository contains scripts to reproduce the main experimental results for the bilevel minimization kernel-based function approximation experiments.
 The code defaults to running on GPU, if one is available.

 ## Installation and Requirements